uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 # my neovim config
 This is my very minimul config with no ui clutter.\
 However it does requires ripgrep(rg) \
-(also if you want a solid/opaque background delete lines 25-28 in lua/plugins/eyecandy.lua)
+(also if you want a solid/opaque background delete line 20 in lua/plugins/eyecandy.lua)

 ## Installation
 ```